-Take advantage of overalls’ return to the fashion scene!
-One pair, one button down plaid shirt, and one cute kid with pigtails and a stuffed pig?
+One red dress, one denim vest, and one cute kid with pigtails and a stuffed pig?
 You’ve got Fern and all her sweetness.

-Madeline from the Madeline collection of stories courtesy of The Zurcher Fam
+5. Madeline from the Madeline collection of stories courtesy of Serving Pink Lemonade

 This simple DIY costume for anyone who loves Madeline will make you feel like a seamstress–without the stress.
-You will probably want a sewing machine but it’s just two straight lines (Madeline approved).
 Don’t forget the iconic hat, black Mary Janes, and white socks.

 This mom blogger loves Pete the Cat’s message of don’t sweat the small stuff–like crying over lost buttons.
 Her easy-to-follow tutorial will help you create a fun costume for your Pete the Cat fan too!